sedson/gum/docs/color.md

 <dl>
 <dt><a href="#Color">Color</a></dt>
-<dd><p>Color class with rgb and hsl state.
+<dd><p>A Color class with rgb and hsl state.
 Ideally colors are not mutable.
 To
 get a new color, create a new color.</p>
 </dd>
 </dl>